shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 The deer nodded.

-“So, Astalir…” Grar sat on a bench next to the campfire.
+“So, Astalir…” Gra sat on a bench next to the campfire.
 “What do you do?”

 SURVIVE

 “Hmm… interesting.
 We’ll have to talk about that later.”
-Grar put a log on the campfire.
+Gra put a log on the campfire.
 “But I meant, what do you *do*?
 Like, as a job.”

 “I think he’s a wizard or something.”